existentialmutt/lt-ruby/README.md

 ### Rails support

 As of v0.0.4, the plugin is able to load a Rails environment.
-Just start up a Ruby connection in your project directory and then eval `require 'config/environment'`
+Just start up a Ruby connection in your project directory and then eval `require 'config/environment'` (or place that in an init file -- see below)

+### RSpec support

+Basic rspec support is implemented.
+If the file you are evaling from is named *_spec.rb your code will be run as specs with results displayed inline.

+### Init File

+Ruby code in `.lighttable` in the project root (the same directory as your Gemfile) will be run after establishing a new connection.

 ## The Road Forward
 I hope to add more features for Rails in future versions.
 Also the live mode could be enhanced to enable automatic watches.